rowlandcoping/hopes-and-dreams/README.md

  - Dreamscape feed is a 'feed of dreams' consisting of dreams from other users that appear based on the user's interests/skills and also personal settings.
 The user can choose to comment, offer advice or offer a service (based on dream requirements).
 Alternatively users can just enjoy reading other peoples hopes and dreams.
  - Personal feed will consist of actions from people or dreams you follow, reactions to your comments, comments on your own dreams or any other modules (beyond the MVP)
  - Step-by-step Dreambuilder wizard to walk the user through the process of building their dream.
 Only a name, description and keywords are compulsary fields, the rest can be added later, or not added at all.
 The intention is dreams should be quite freeform.
- - Optional modular elements for your dream, the core of which will be the dream diary, dream requirements and a dream planner
+ - Optional modular elements for your dream, the core of which will be the dream diary, dream requirements and a dream planner.
  - Each dream will be listed with a brief description if any exist, and the option to view the dream, update it, or undream it.
 If you have no dreams a tutorial message will appear below the Dreambuilder inviting you to share your hopes and dreams.
  - Opportunities to update skills and interests to ensure the user only sees what they are intererested in.
 Account and personal settings which allow the user to customize their experience.Account settings will include Name, Profile Pic, e-mail address, Location (optional), notifications/privacy settings (if included).
-Personal settings inlcude Skills/Experiences/Interests, projects, open to (which may be rolled into the privacy settings)
+Personal settings inlcude Skills/Experiences/Interests, projects, open to (which may be rolled into the privacy settings).
  - Users may comment on a dream to offer advice or encouragement, or offer specific help or services.
 They may also follow a specific dream in their personal feed.
- - Users may rate comments, and have the option to filter users with very low scores (which indicates spam, trolling or other destructive behaviour)
+ - Users may rate comments, and have the option to filter users with very low scores (which indicates spam, trolling or other destructive behaviour).
  - Search facility to find friends or chase specific dreams.
  - 3 user levels, admin, moderator or user.
 The single admin (ie me) will be able to create other moderators and both will be able to remove users and content deemded to be in breach of the Terms of Use Policy.
  - Basic themes - dreams and indeed profiles can be tailored with basic color themes.